nearform-actions/optic-release-automation-action/README.md

 This is what should happen:

-- the release action will create a "release PR", in the PR there are details of what will be included in the release
+- the release action will create a release PR, in the PR there are details of what will be included in the release
 - if all is good, click "merge"
 - the relase action is triggered again and the process of publishing the package starts
 - you should receive a notification on the Optic app on your phone to allow the package new version to be published (note: there is a time limit after which the release action will fail.
 If that happens you can re-run the release job.)